armand0e/BakkesLeague/README.md

 # BakkesLeague
 Simaltaneously open and close BakkesMod and Rocket League!

-After setup/install, just hit "*play*" from the launcher as you normally do and let the BakkesLeague script work its magic!
+After installing, just hit "*play*" from the launcher as you normally do and let the BakkesLeague script work its magic!

 # Install
 Steam only *(Epic games not supported ...yet)*